UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team45-mushrooms.md

 ![Self-Attention]({{ '/assets/images/team45/self-attention.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}
 *Fig 8.
-Self-Attention Mechanism courtesy of Violet Peng*
+Self-Attention Mechanism courtesy of Violet Peng CS162*

 #### Training ViT
 Initial attempts to train ViT with SGD, a learning rate of 0.01, and momentum of 0.9 were dismal; nearly no learning occurred.
 We learned that this is because Adam imperically far outperforms SGD for training ViT.
 After switching to Adam with a learning rate of 0.004, we had much better performance.